|The Frankfurt-Tipp rating:|

 Europe, 1945: World War II enters its decisive phase.
-The allied troops advance to one last major advance against Hitler's troops.
-In this bloody turmoil, the war-torn Army Sergeant Don "Wardaddy" Collier (Brad Pitt) and his men in their Sherman tank are sent on a dangerous mission behind enemy lines.
-But the mood within the crew, which has just returned from a bloody mission, is extremely tense.
-The fact that they are now to be accompanied by the young recruit Norman (Logan Lerman), who takes the place of their fallen chambermaid, does not exactly contribute to the increase in morale.
-When Norman's inexperience leads the mission into a deadly ambush, the situation threatens to escalate once and for all…
+Allied troops are advancing for a final major push against Hitler's forces.
+In this bloody confusion, war-scarred Army Sergeant Don Wardaddy Collier (Brad Pitt) and his men are sent on a dangerous mission behind enemy lines in their Sherman tank.
+But the mood within the crew, who have just returned from a bloody mission, is extremely tense.
+The fact that they are now to be joined by young recruit Norman (Logan Lerman), who takes the place of their fallen chamberlain, doesn't help to boost morale.
+When Norman's inexperience leads the mission into a deadly ambush, things threaten to escalate for good.

-However, in the end it doesn't happen.
-Because Ayers style brings a big problem with the drawing of his characters.
-It is highly credited to him that he does not present overstyled heroes here, but rather blunted, broken types due to the war.
-A certain authenticity cannot be denied to these figures.
-However, Ayer does not succeed in giving his anti-heroes some positive sides.
-Especially in contrast to the naïve Norman, who quickly becomes the identification figure for the audience, the other crew members of the tank seem extremely unsympathetic.
-This impression is intensified in a scene in which Norman befriends a young German woman.
-The behaviour of Gordo (Michael Peña), Bible (Shia LaBeouf) and especially Coon-Ass (Jon Bernthal) is simply repulsive in this scene, so that the viewer loses every last spark of sympathy for the men.
-But this also dwindles the interest in their fate, which threatens to drift the 134-minute story, which is already too long in any case, into insignificance.
+However, it doesn't come to that in the end.
+For Ayer's style brings with it a major problem, particularly in the drawing of his characters.
+To be sure, he deserves credit for not presenting any overstylized heroes here, but rather broken types who have been jaded by war.
+A certain authenticity can't be denied to these characters.
+However, Ayer doesn't succeed in giving his anti-heroes some positive sides as well.
+Especially in contrast to the clueless Norman, who quickly becomes an identification figure for the audience, the other crew members of the tank come across as extremely unsympathetic.
+This impression is intensified in a scene where Norman befriends a young German woman.
+The behavior of Gordo (Michael Peña), Bible (Shia LaBeouf) and just Coon-Ass (Jon Bernthal) is just repulsive in this scene, so that as a viewer you lose every last spark of sympathy for the men at this point at the latest.
+With it, however, also the interest in their fate dwindles, whereby the story with 134 minutes anyway told too extended threatens to drift into irrelevance.